MyHeritage HACKED! 92 Million Users Have Identity Stolen in the Data Breach

 "Immediately upon receipt of the file, MyHeritage's Information Security Team analyzed the file and began an investigation to determine how its contents were obtained and to identify any potential exploitation of the MyHeritage system," Deutsch said.
 "We determined that the file was legitimate and included the email addresses and hashed passwords of 92,283,889 users," he added.

 Deutsch insisted that t MyHeritage does not store their users' passwords.
 Instead, they store a hash, which is unique to each customer.
 So even though they have the hashes, the cybercriminals do not have access to MyHeritage users' real passwords.

-Deutsche was quick to point out that no other information was found on the server, and that the thieves had no access to any other sensitive data.
+Deutsch was quick to point out that no other information was found on the server, and that the thieves had no access to any other sensitive data.

 "We have no reason to believe that any other MyHeritage systems were compromised.
 As an example, credit card information is not stored on MyHeritage to begin with, but only on trusted third-party billing providers," MyHeritage's chief of information security said.
 "Other types of sensitive data such as family trees and DNA data are stored by MyHeritage on segregated systems, separate from those that store the email addresses, and they include added layers of security.
 We have no reason to believe those systems have been compromised," Deutsch added.

-Omer Deutsch also said that the online genealogy company had begun its own investigation into the breach, and also hired an independent cybersecurity company to figure out just how the beach happened and who the perpetrators were.
+Omer Deutsch also said that the online genealogy company had begun its own investigation into the breach, and also hired an independent cybersecurity company to figure out just how the breach happened and who the perpetrators were.
 And concerned MyHeritage users can contact Deutsch and his team at email@example.com or 001 888 672 2875.

 He also recommended that all MyHeritage users change their passwords just in case.